ADD CONDITION

 Pregnancy Use

-If you are pregnant or planning to become pregnant, it's always a good idea to consult with your healthcare provider before using any medication, including chlorhexidine gluconate, to ensure it is safe for you and your baby.
+If you are pregnant or planning to become pregnant, it's important to consult with your healthcare provider before using chlorhexidine gluconate.
+The insert does not mention any necessary dosage adjustments or special precautions for pregnant individuals, but your doctor can help you make informed decisions based on your specific situation.

 Lactation Use